 A very common source of sudden onset lameness in horses is the hoof abscess.
 Almost every horse owner will experience this situation at one time or another; their horse is standing, pointing or resting a leg, unwilling to place much weight on it.
-Sometimes there is so much pain, the horse is unwilling to stand on the leg at all and often times this occurs out of nowhere (i.e. they were ‘fine’ earlier today or yesterday).
-The horse may be trembling or sweating, as some of these abscesses are very painful.
+Sometimes there is so much pain, the horse is unwilling to stand on the leg at all and often times this occurs suddenly (i.e. they were ‘fine’ earlier today or yesterday).
+The horse may be trembling or sweating, as some of these abscesses can be very painful.

 Your horse may exhibit one or more of the following signs: